-Cynthia Norris joined the Carmines Robbins & Company, PLC team in September of 1997.
-As a Senior Staff member with more than 26 years of public accounting experience, Cynthia specializes in issuing financial statements; performing compilations and reviews; and preparing tax returns for individuals, corporations, partnerships, and non-profit organizations.
-Cynthia has earned a Bachelor in Accounting from Emory and Henry College in Virginia, and became a Certified Public Accountant in 1989.
-She is active in her local community, serving as Treasurer of the Tabb Tiger Sharks, a York County summer swim team in which her children participate, as well as on various committees at her local church.
-Outside of the office, Cynthia enjoys playing clarinet in her church orchestra, playing for her co-ed softball team, and supporting her children in all of their pursuits.
+We are excited to announce that Cynthia Yates Norris, CPA, our Senior Professional Staff member is now a partner of our firm!
+Cyndi joined the Carmines Robbins & Company, PLC team in September of 1997.
+As a Senior Staff member with more than 30 years of public accounting experience, Cyndi specializes in issuing financial statements; performing compilations and reviews; and preparing tax returns for individuals corporations, partnerships, and non-profit organizations.
+Cyndi earned a Bachelor's degree in Accounting from Emory and Henry College in Virginia and became a Certified Public Accountant in 1989.
+She is active in her local community as well as an on various committees at her church.
+Outside of the office, Cyndi enjoys playing clarinet in her church orchestra and supporting her children in all of their pursuits.

 We enjoy sitting down over a great cup of coffee to learn more about you, your needs and your financial goals.
 Here are a few things we can do for you:

 Carmines Robbins' offers customized accounting services including BOSS™ (Back Office Support System) for the dental arts profession.